Whimple Pre-school Playgroup

 Children then sit in a circle.
 Special helper counts the children, plan of the day, news sharing etc.

 9.25 Free play - children choose an an activity - a planned variety each day of child led and adult led/supported.
-There is a choice of activities such as role play, small world play, painting, play dough or other maleable play, creative, sometimes baking or a maths game.
-If the weather is ok, then the door is open and activities are taken in the garden too.
+There is a choice of activities such as role play, small world play, painting, play dough, construction, a fine motor activity, a sensory type activity, craft, sometimes baking or a maths game.
+If the weather permits, then the door is open and children can choose to play inside or out.

 10am 'Snack café' open – children choose to have snack when they wish to.
 Usually 5 at a time, children are helped to wash their hands beforehand, select their snack and are offered milk or water which they can pour themselves, An adult sits with them and encourages good manners, independence with cutting up fruit etc. Snack time is a great opportunity for friendly chatter at the table and developing good communication and language skills.